zhiming99/rpc-frmwrk/rpc/security/README.md

 ### Introduction to the rpc-frmwrk's Authentication support
 The authentication process is the process to allow only valid users to access the rpc-frmwrk's service.
 Currently the rpc-frmwrk relies only on the `Kerberos 5` authentication framework.
 In the future, we may add more authentication approaches besides the `Kerberos 5`.
+This document also tries to give some cookbook guide for users with no experience to `Kerberos` in advance.

 #### What does `Kerberos 5` do in rpc-frmwrk?
 The following are some services, `Kerberos` can provides, and of course, it can provide far more